On the Square Peg Problem and Its Relatives: Introduction

+Here we say that a smooth plane curve $\gamma$ has \emph{angular convexity} at most $\alpha$, if the signed curvature of $\gamma$ restricted to any positively oriented arc is at least $-\alpha$; here the signs are chosen in such a way that a positively oriented arc on the unit circle of length $\alpha$ has signed curvature~$+\alpha$; see Figure~\ref{figAngularConvexity}.
+A smooth curve $\gamma$ is convex if and only if its angular convexity is at most~$0$.
+The proof of Theorem~\ref{thmRectangularPegForSqrt3} uses a hidden symmetry that appears for~$r=\sqrt{3}$, which is a geometric piece of information.

+4.)
+In Section~\ref{secImmersedCurves} we deal with immersed planar curves and the parity of their inscribed squares.
+Cantarella \cite{Can08webpageOnSquarePeg} conjectured that this parity is an isotopy invariant and he stated a precise formula based on examples.
+We disprove Cantarella's conjecture and state in Theorem~\ref{thmSquaresOnImmersedCurves} how the parity can be computed from the angles at the intersection points.
+Theorem~\ref{thmRectanglesOnImmersedCurves} gives a similar formula for the parity of inscribed rectangles of a fixed aspect ratio.

 The last section, Section \ref{secCrosspolytopesOnSpheres}, treats higher-dimensional analogs.
-We ask for $d$-dimensional regular crosspolytopes on smoothly embedded $(d-1)$-spheres in~$\RR^d$.
-The Square Peg Problem for smooth curves is the case~$d=2$.
-The problem is open for all~$d\ge3$, but we use Koschorke's obstruction theory \cite{Kos81} to derive that for $d=3$, a natural topological approach for a proof fails: The strong test map in question exists.
+We ask for inscribed $d$-dimensional regular crosspolytopes in metric $(d-1)$-spheres.
+The problem is open for all $d\ge3$, but we use Koschorke's obstruction theory \cite{Kos81vectorFieldsAndOtherVectorBundleMorph} to derive that for $d=3$, a natural topological approach for a proof fails: The strong test map in question exists.